stevenjacobson1/ASUG-AI163/exercises/ex5/ex5-release-deploy-test-agent.md

 3. Click on the **Joule** tab, then click **Launch** to open the **Joule Assistant**.
 > [!NOTE]
-> If you do not see the Joule tab, it may be hidden due to yur screen resolution.
+> If you do not see the Joule tab, it may be hidden due to your screen resolution.
 Click the menu button to the right (3 vertical dots) to find the **Joule tab**.

 4. Enter the same prompts used during private testing (see [Ex.
 4.1](../ex4/ex4.1-test-joule-agent.md)) to validate the behavior.